MalcolmMcLean/babyxrc/Examples/readme.txt

 We've added international support, so there's now an
 <international> tag that takes a list of strings or unicode
 data with a "language" attribute.
-It then generates a simple runtime fucntion to select the stringof the right language.
+It then generates a simple runtime function to select the string ofthe right language.

-Whilst I strongly encourage everyone to store their data as utf-8, the uft8 tag will attempt to smart detect utf-16 files, and converts them to utf-8 before writing them out.
+Whilst I strongly encourage everyone to store their data as UTF-8, the uft8 tag will attempt to smart detect UTF-16 files, and converts them to utf-8 before writing them out.

+The text tags are

+<string> output data as a human-raadable C string.
+<utf8> output data as a binary dump of UTF-8.
+<utf16> output data as an array of unsigned shorts in UTF-16.
+<international> output data in several languages.

+The <string> tag should take ASCII, though it will accept non-ASCII characters.
+Quote the string to avoid it being escaped.
+Use the <utf8>
+tag if you need to enter a string literal which is quoted.

+The <utf8> tag is the one you should use for string data which might contain non-ASCII characters.

+The <utf16> tag is provided for compatibility with simple programs.
+Generally UTF-16 is discouraged and you should pass string data about as UTF-8, converting to another representation only immediately before calling an output function.
+Usually the reason for using UTF-16 is that the program wants one wide character to equal one glyph.
+So surrogate pairs are by default turned off.
+If you want surrogate pairs, pass the boolean option "allowsurrogatepairs" and set to "true" or "1">

+The <international> tag is a wrapper for a list of <string> or <utf8>
+tags with the "language" attribute set.
+In then outputs a simple executable function to take a string argument to specify the language, and return the right string.